 To experience a contemporary take on the city you don't have to venture further than a tight two kilometre radius.
 The pretty, tree-lined or cobblestoned streets of Principe Real, Chiado, Bairro Alto and Baixa (literally, 'downtown') are home to fashion shops, contemporary galleries and design ateliers.

-The new kid on the block here is Embaixada (Praça do Príncipe Real 26; www.facebook.com/Embaixada), surely the world’s most unusual and beautiful ‘shopping centre’.
+The most famous of fashion shops here is Embaixada (Praça do Príncipe Real 26 ), surely the world’s most unusual and beautiful ‘shopping centre’.
 This extraordinary Moorish-style mansion has been restored and its grand entrance leads to a stunning courtyard.
 From here, shoppers enter unique shops that showcase Portuguese designers and local products, from shoes to babywear.

-According to Abbondanza, these individual brand names are contributing to Lisbon's current fashion landscape: "A few years ago Portuguese designers didn’t have their own stores, now the panorama is changing.
-In the last two years they have opened their own brand stores in Lisboa, many in Principe Real."
+According to Abbondanza, these individual brand names are contributing to Lisbon's current fashion landscape: "A few years ago Portuguese designers didn’t have their own stores, now the panorama is changing…they have opened their own brand stores in Lisboa, many in Principe Real."

 Chiado and around

 The elegant Rua do Carmo, in the heart of the trendy district of Chiado, has been the traditional home of Lisbon's wealthier patrons.
 These days, a more modern element prevails.

 Clients yearning for exclusive garb can make appointments for bespoke day and evening fashions at Alves/Goncalves (Travessa Guilherme Cossoul 16) a prêt-à-porter studio.
 Elsewhere in the district, Filipe Faísca (Calçada do Combro 99) woos buyers with demi-couture collections in beautiful fabrics, from leather and raffia to flowing silk.

 The interior of Story Tailors, Chiado © Kate Armstrong / Lonely Planet